janriehle/risingventure/_posts/2017-04-13-itaro-exit.markdown

 cover:  "/assets/Rising3_X3Large.jpg"
 ---

-<p>Find below the official press-release issued after realization of the sale of Itaro (the prinicpal's latest venture) to Grupo Cantu, one of Brazil's 10 biggest distribution companies with more than 50 years of history.
+<p>Find below the official press-release issued after realization of the sale of Itaro to Grupo Cantu, one of Brazil's 10 biggest distribution companies with more than 50 years of history.
 <br>

 <ul>